rackerlabs/docs-cloud-files/rst/dev-guide/additional-object-services-information/creating-large-objects.rst

    along with its size and MD5 checksum, in order.
 You indicate that this is a manifest object by including the
    ?\ ``multipart-manifest=put`` query string at the end of the manifest object name.
-For detailed information, see the section called “Uploading the manifest”.
+For detailed information, see :ref:`Uploading the manifest<uploading-the-manifest>`.

+.. _uploading-the-segments:

 Uploading the segments
 ^^^^^^^^^^^^^^^^^^^^^^